JensRantil/jensrantil.github.io/content/page/about-me.md

 [agile]: https://agilemanifesto.org/

-I have an MSc in Engineering Mathematics from [Lund Institute of Technology](http://www.lth.se/english/) (LTH), Sweden.
+I have a MSc in Engineering Mathematics from [Lund Institute of Technology](http://www.lth.se/english/) (LTH), Sweden.

 I can also be found in other various corners of the web.
 Please see [the links